nrfconnect/sdk-mcuboot/docs/readme-mbed.md

 ## Using MCUboot

+---
+**Note**

-Note: The following is a general overview.
+The following is a general overview.
 It does not cover MCUboot or Mbed OS basics.

+---

 See https://github.com/AGlass0fMilk/mbed-mcuboot-demo as a detailed example.